dealii/dealii/deal.II/contrib/mesh_conversion/README.txt

 Notes:
 ------
 1. This tool was made with the specific intention of the output file being used as a mesh for deal.II.
-2. It has been tested with the deal.II 6.2-pre subversion as distributed on 12 Jan 2009.
+2. It has been tested with the deal.II 6.2-pre subversion as distributed on 2009-10-16.
 3. Testing...
    Abaqus OLD: It has been tested for both 2d and 3d meshes, although more thoroughly for the latter.
 The 2d grids that were tested were drawn in the X-Y plane.
-   Abaqus NEW: Has been tested only for 3d meshes (on a complex mesh, which is not provided as an example, but this hopefully covers all the possible problems one may encounter).
+   Abaqus NEW: As of yet, this has been tested only for 3d meshes (on a single simple mesh and a complex mesh, which is not provided as an example - but this hopefully covers all the possible problems one may encounter).
 4. A few example / test meshes are provided in the directory "mesh".
-These are all of the Abaqus OLD format.
+The .inp files that have been generated are all of the Abaqus OLD format except for one - CC.cub has been converted into both the "new" and "old" formats and both subsequently converted into deal.II readable meshes.

 Copyright:
 ----------